RSpec in the News

 A great review of hands-on spectroscopy

 This wonderful article shows the spectra and scientific results that a new user captured with just a small telescope and Star Analyser.
-Full pdf.
+Full PDF: link.

 Evolution of a Nova